uber-asido/backend/README.md

 ## To be done

+The project is straightforward and there were no technical trade-offs taken during the development.
+The only real trade-off was my time, which I didn't spare.
+I care about craftsmanship and so I invested time to perfect the interfaces and to create an architecture that scales.
+However, as with anything, there is always room to improve.
+Among those are:

 * Database connection strings for tests are now hardcoded in test project initializers.
 Ideally should move it to a config file.
 * Some obvious optimizations could be considered, such as caching filming location coordinates.
 Currently geocoding module is used to lookup and fill that information every time the data is queried.
+* The search module uses PostgreSQL as it's store.
+It works for now well and decouples the service from additional 3rd party software and libraries, but is not optimal if the searchable data grows.
+A specialized store, such as Apache Solr or Elasticsearch could do a much better job in terms of performance and query flexiblity.

+However, none of the missing bits make the system less production-ready.

 ## Author

+Arvydas Sidorenko

 [Resume](https://drive.google.com/open?id=1rp6DXQoXR7WZFy2ogMdRpWNTGJtF22EA)